gersonadr/document-classifier/README.md

   - Navigate to <https://www.base64encode.org/>

-  - Copy / Paste your documents folder name, (eg: "/host/Documents").
+  - Copy / Paste your documents folder name, prepended with "/host" (eg: "/host/Documents").

   For the example above: